 Carib No Zaiho, the actual original prototype game, was a puzzle game designed in

 1994 by SNK's 3rd party licensee FACE.
 Face Corporation was rather active in this area

 of the game list with Gururin (NGM-067) and Zupapa (NGM-070) Their 4th and final NEOGEO

--- March 1994 -- Gamest #109, a Japanese video game publication, publishes a short article with screenshots of Caribbean.
+-- March 1994 -- Japan Magazine Gamest publishes an article with screenshots of Caribbean.

 -- June 2011 -- NCI (Neo Conception International) announces that they have received a PC computer disk with the incomplete prototype ROM build of the game.

 -- July 2011 -- NCI states that the rom data is corrupted and too far gone to be used.